Apirone/woocommerce/readme.txt

 Installation via WordPress Plugin Manager:

-1. Go to WordPress Admin panel » Plugins » Add New in the admin panel.
+1. Go to WordPress Admin panel > Plugins > Add New in the admin panel.
 1. Enter "Apirone Bitcoin Forwarding" in the search box.
 1. Click Install Now.
-1. Enter your bitcoin address to Apirone Plugin Settings: Admin » WooCommerce > Settings > Checkout tab > Apirone.
+1. Enter your bitcoin address to Apirone Plugin Settings: Admin > WooCommerce > Settings > Checkout tab > Apirone.
 Turn "On" checkbox in Plugin on the same setting page.
 Debug mode saving all responses, debugging messages, errors logs to "apirone-payment.log", but as a best practice do not enable this unless you are having issues with the plugin.
-"Minimun confirmations count" is a count of Bitcoin network confirmations.
-Recomend 3, minimum 1 conf.
+"Minimum confirmations count" is a count of Bitcoin network confirmations.
+Recommend 3, minimum 1 conf.